chandanhpcic/docs/source/manual/how-tos/nginx_basic_auth.rst

 =======================

 The entry advanced authentication is used to call an external authentication provider.
-In the case of OPNsense, this is currently a special script, which authenticates agains the local database.
+In the case of Reticen8, this is currently a special script, which authenticates agains the local database.
 If you want to use it, do not enter a realm nor select a user list.
 Please note that this feature may change in the future.